 But, because painting is a tangible home service, it does benefit from some old-school door-to-door work.

-Consider having a graphic designer create a professional flyer with an introductory offer and leave it on doorknobs in local neighborhoods (be sure to check with local laws and ordinances.
+Consider having a graphic designer create a professional flyer with an introductory offer and leave it on doorknobs in local neighborhoods (check with local laws and ordinances.

 We know for sure that here in the city limits of Denham Springs, this practice is forbidden).